benradstone/wandisco-documentation/docs/quickstarts/troubleshooting/useful_info.md

 ### Create a new environment

-If you want to create a new environment:
+To create a new environment:

 `docker-compose down -v`